Search Results

 If your CSV file includes data for multiple boreholes, the following steps illustrate the most efficient way to import your data to RSLog:

-Once a new project is created, you can add boreholes manually (one by one).
-However, if you have the list of all boreholes in a CSV file, you can create all borehole with a single CSV import:
+Once a new project is created, you can add boreholes one by one.
+However, if you have a CSV file with the list of all boreholes, you can add all of them to your project with a single CSV import:

-- In the dialog that appears, upload your CSV file and map the CSV columns as require.
+3. In the dialog that appears, upload your CSV file and map the CSV columns as necessary.

-- Click the Import button to create all boreholes.
+4. Click the Import button to start adding boreholes.

 Borehole details may include list of samples, SPT results, stratigraphy, drill runs, etc. In a project with large number of boreholes, importing separate CSV files for every borehole is not practical.
 For bulk importing of borehole details:

-- Select the column that carries borehole name and map it to Test Hole Name (see below).
+7. Select the column that carries borehole name and map it to Test Hole Name.

-- Click the Import button to start the importing data.
+8. Click Import button to start the importing process.
 Please do not navigate to another page and do not close the browser as this may take up to several minutes.

-Once a bulk import is initiated, you will see a spinner and status update at the top of the table:
+Once a bulk import is initiated, you will see a spinner at the top of the table:

 The data imported from a CSV file contains the following data types:

-- List Items (e.g. Sample Type): for list items such as sample type, log symbol, and drill method the text should exactly match your RSLog Settings page.
-The values given in the CSV file for List Items should match the Term or Symbol column on the Rock Classification, Soil Classification and Field Investigation tabs.
+• List Items (e.g. Sample Type): for list items such as sample type, log symbol, and drill method the text should exactly match with the list items from your Settings page in RSLog.
+The values in your CSV file should match the Term or Symbol column on the corresponding table in Rock Classification tab, Soil Classification tab and Field Investigation tab.
+For example, in the following screenshot "Auger (Hollow Stem)" uses "A-HS" Symbol: